 Entrance into either the MA or PhD programs is limited to the best qualified applicants.
 A minimum CGPA (Cumulative Grade Point Average) of 3.3 or the equivalent, i.e., 75%, is required, though successful applicants typically have CGPAs that exceed this minimum.
-The Department places a high priority on demonstrated scholarly ability, a track record of academic achievement, and fitness between an applicant’s research interests and those of our faculty.
-Evidence of these qualities will be taken from an applicant’s academic transcripts, academic letters of reference, writing samples, and research proposal.
+The Department places a high priority on demonstrated scholarly ability, a track record of academic achievement, and fit between an applicant’s research interests and those of our faculty.
+Evidence of these qualities will be taken from an applicant’s academic transcripts, academic letters of reference, writing samples, research proposal (application statement), and C.V.
 While all applicants are strongly encouraged to be in contact with prospective supervisors in advance of submitting the application, it is not strictly required; as well, it is important to note that final decisions regarding supervision are made only after the admissions committee has selected the successful applicants.

 For international students, admissions information on credentials and grade equivalencies from your country is available on this page.

-Art History: The Department requires a research proposal of at least 250 words outlining the candidate's particular research interest in Art History as well as a sample of his/her written work such as a seminar paper or, in the case of PhD applicants, all or part of the MA paper or thesis.
+Art History: The Department requires a research proposal (application statement) of at least 500 words outlining the candidate's particular research interest in Art History, a C.V. as well as a sample of written work such as a seminar paper or, in the case of PhD applicants, all or part of the MA paper or thesis.